Mitraaaaa/passing-paths/README.md

 If it's not possible  print "impossible".

 ## Query :
-1.Squer dimension
+1. Squer dimension

-2.Empty cell's position
+2. Empty cell's position

-3.Cell's possition with Camera in it
+3. Cell's possition with Camera in it

-4.Cell's id number, desired to make empty
+4. Cell's id number, desired to make empty

-5.Number of cars
+5. Number of cars

-Each car's id number and spaces it takes
+6. Each car's id number and spaces it takes
+7. when done enter `-1`.

 Example :